MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     ```

     > [!NOTE]
-    > If you prefer generating a package separately, you can also choose to run the **nuget.exe** tool from the command line.
+    > If you prefer generating a package separately, then you can also choose to run the `nuget.exe` tool from the command line.
 For more information about creating a NuGet package, see [Create a package using the nuget.exe CLI](/nuget/create-packages/creating-a-package).

 3. Open the **SimpleMathProjection.nuspec** file to edit the package creation properties.
 Below is an example NuGet spec for distributing the projection assembly from the C++/WinRT component.
 Note that **SimpleMathProjection.dll** is specified instead of **SimpleMathComponent.winmd** for the target `lib\net5.0-windows10.0.19041.0\SimpleMathProjection.dll`.
-This behavior is new in .NET 5 and enabled by C#/WinRT.
-The implementation assembly, **SimpleMathComponent.dll**, must also be deployed and will be loaded at runtime.
+This behavior is new in .NET 5, and enabled by C#/WinRT.
+The implementation assembly, **SimpleMathComponent.dll**, must also be deployed, and will be loaded at runtime.
+Replace the contents of **SimpleMathProjection.nuspec** with the following.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>